 The Regiment then served at Fredericksburg (thru Feb 1863), and was assigned as Provost Guard at Petersburg, through October 1863.
 They saw action on the Chickahominy (May 1864), at Cold Harbor (June), on the Petersburg Campaign (to April 1865), at Sailor's Creek, and finally Appomattox.

 See a [formerly] really nice unit history [now mostly broken] at the 32nd Virginia reenactors site, a source for much of the information on this page.

-We have 32 individuals in the AotW database for this unit:
+We have 32 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Sgt||Armistead, Alexander||MWIA 09/17|

 |A||Pvt||Dye, James||Died 09/18|

 |C||Pvt||Crandol, Richard Y.||MWIA 09/17|